materialsgenomefoundation/strategic-plan/mgf_strategic_plan/strategic-plan/oss/README.md

 [chaoss]: https://chaoss.community/

 [^chaoss]: <q cite="https://chaoss.community/about-chaoss/">[CHAOSS] is a [Linux Foundation] project focused on creating metrics, metrics models, and software to better understand open source community health on a global scale.<q>
+[^pyopensci]: this list was adapted from the [pyopensci editor in chief checks](https://www.pyopensci.org/software-peer-review/how-to/editor-in-chief-guide.html#editor-checklist-template)